What is a Land Registry title plan?

 What is the General Boundary?

 It is very important to note that the red edging on a Land Registry title plan is not definitive as to the precise position of the title's boundaries.
-For this reason official copies of title plans carry the following warning:
+For this reason, official copies of title plans carry the following warning:

-'This title plan shows the general position of the boundaries: it does not show the exact line of the boundaries.
+'This title plan shows the general position of the boundaries; it does not show the exact line of the boundaries.
 Measurements scaled from this plan may not match measurements between the same points on the ground'.

 What is the difference between a physical boundary and the legal boundary?

-There is no special meaning to the word boundary, however in land ownership it is understood in two ways:
+There is no special meaning to the word boundary, however, in land ownership, it is understood in two ways:

 The Physical Boundary:

-A registered title almost never shows ownership of individual boundary structures such as walls, fences and hedges.
+A registered title rarely shows ownership of individual boundary structures such as walls, fences and hedges.
 There may, however, be some relevant information on the register or in Land Registry’s files.
 For example, Land Registry may have kept a copy of a deed that refers to a boundary declaration or agreement, or to the ownership or maintenance of boundaries.
-Please note that, deeds rarely deal with such matters.
+Please note that deeds rarely deal with such matters.
 If ownership or maintenance is important to you, you may, for example, need to talk to neighbours and/or previous owners.

 The Legal Boundary: